Nacho-the-Kat/kat-bridge-dev-integration/README.md

 ## L1 → L2 Integration (Kaspa to Kasplex)

-Create a Kaspa transaction with a bridge script containing two data lanes:
+Create a Kaspa transaction with a bridge script containing two data lanes.
+This repo includes `generate-script.js` - an example script that generates an envelope containing EVM data.
+The bridge indexer parses this envelope and triggers mint events on Kasplex based on the EVM data inside envelope:

 ### Generate Bridge Script
 ```javascript